 Efforts to improve retention have the knock-on effect that, the fewer people leave, the fewer people will seriously consider leaving.

 The longer you retain the services of your employees, the more experience they accumulate and the better they become at their jobs.
-Employee retention therefore makes your workforce more effective and more valuable to your organization.
+Employee retention, therefore, makes your workforce more effective and valuable to your organization.

 Aside from their individual skills, a longer tenure per employee will help their performance as a group improve.
 The more time different team members spend with each other, the better they can intuitively leverage one another’s strengths.
 Unfortunately, you stand to lose this level of productivity if even one or two of your employees exit the company.

 Improved Employee Experience